Big Island Talk Story by Jan Wizinowich

 PictureBy NorthwestHawaiiNews

-When Papa Mau, who came to Hawaii from Satawal in the west Pacific, guided the Hōkūleʽa on her first voyage to Tahiti, the ancestors had his back; he was navigating in unfamiliar waters, yet his trust in the knowledge of his ancestors never waivered.
 All successful voyages, whether on water or land, are guided through a connection to forces we cannot control, but that we can connect with.
 When we reach out for the ancestors, we also reach back to find the wisdom to navigate our own seas.

 They also discovered that kites have made appearances in Hawaiian historical events; Pua Case, citing the kite flying protest organized by Kauikeaouli (King Kamehameha III) on seeing the erosion of traditional Hawaiian practices, commented, “I was not aware of the kite as a symbol of protest until we began to revive it.
 It’s active, but not intrusive or aggressive.
 I don’t agree with this, so I will fly a kite.”
-Kealiʽi expanded on that manaʽo and described another dimension to Kauikeaouli’s kite flying demonstration,

 I think that when they flew kites in mass, and there is one moʽolelo that says I think there were over 200, that they were flying it as a symbol of their commitment to certain traditions and things that were important to them.
-So when we started teaching the kite making for this time now as part of the voyage of the Hokuleʽa, we started teaching it, as a recommitment and a symbol of our continuation of the voyaging traditions now but also for our community to show their support for the voyage, when the canoe leaves in June.
+So when we started teaching the kite making for this time now as part of the voyage of the Hōkūle`a, we started teaching it, as a recommitment and a symbol of our continuation of the voyaging traditions now but also for our community to show their support for the voyage, when the canoe leaves in June.

 Picture